Verdicts & Settlements

 Settlement of 22 passenger claims for survivors of the grounding and near sinking of the Major Cruise Line Ship for a confidential amount reflecting an average settlement 6 times the companies initial offers.

 J.D. v Major Cruise Line

 On the eve of trial, we settled this case from $1,050,000 on behalf of badly injured Indian seaman, who worked on a large cruise ship for over 17 years rising to the level of chief bartender.
-After failing to diagnose an intestinal tumor on the ship he was left in a hospital in Aruba for over 30 days where he had multiple unsuccessful operations including several reversals of colostomy’s following exploratory surgeries never finding the actual tumor.
+After failing to diagnose an intestinal tumor on the ship he was left in a hospital in Aruba for over 30 days where he had multiple unsuccessful operations including several reversals of colostomy's following exploratory surgeries never finding the actual tumor.
 He spent another five months in Miami Florida Hospital where he almost died and was given last rites.
-J.D finally returned to his home in Goa, India where with the settlement proceeds, he was able to retire as due to his injuries and significant scarring and pain he was no longer able to work the cruise ship industry.
+J.D finally returned to his home in Goa, India where with the settlement proceeds, he was able to retire as due to his injuries and significant scarring and pain he was no longer able to work in the cruise ship industry.